markNZed/TaskFlow/README.md

 ### SubTask

 A SubTask expects to be passed a Task instance and returns the same Task instance.
-The SubTask assumes it is called from a Task (not a Task Processor).
-The SubTask runs within a Task Environment and provides a standard interface for Task functionality that is shared across many Tasks.
-The SubTask may return asynchronously e.g., the response field includes a promise in Javascript.
+The SubTask assumes it is called from a Task.
+The SubTask runs within a Task Environment (i.e., it is part of the Task Processor) and provides a standard interface for Task functionality that is shared across many Tasks.
+The SubTask may return asynchronously e.g., the response field could include a promise in Javascript.

+There may be side-effects from a SubTask, for example, it may return results to a Task on another Task Processor using a WebSocket.

-### Task Hub
+## Task Hub

-Information that can be shared between Task Processors is maintained in the Task Hub.
+Information shared between Task Processors is maintained in the Task Hub, see [README.md](hub/README.md)

-## Motivation
+# Motivation

 The potential of large langauge models like chatGPT has become apparent to many people.
 LLM enable natural language interfaces with computers and allow computers to generate high quality natural language text.
 The underlying transformer architecture will continue to evolve and expand the capabilities of these systems for the foreseeable future.
 Furthermore LLM have a limited (but rapidly improving) ability to follow instructions, this allows LLM to provide the "glue" for combining many different computing paradigms (e.g. databases, AI models, programming languages, search engines, etc.) Many systems are being built to capture parts of the value new services will provide.